 (October 26, 1969)

-* Bram van Velde, his artist quotes and statements on art & life: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
+* his artist quotes and statements discussing hiss painting: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
 Charles Juliet, First Dalkey Archive edition, 2009, London and Champaign p.
-73 (Dutch painter, famous for his abstract coloured paintings in an expressive abstract style; some biography facts and art links for images of Van Velde’s painting art, at the bottom)
+73. (Dutch painter, famous for his abstract colored paintings in a expressive abstract style; some art links & biography facts at the bottom)

 - Perhaps he (the Dutch painter Mondrian, fh) was too faithful to a single discovery.
 And perhaps that kind of painting was right for the period.
 But now (1970, fh) peace and harmony are no longer possible.
 There is only anguish.